Previous Post: From Lake Nipigon’s Echo Rock To Waweig Lake

-Looking at the map (see below), I could see a creek that fit with Callan’s description.
+Looking at the map (see below), I could see a creek that somewhat fit with Callan’s description.
 I thought that maybe we hadn’t found anything because we had been looking in the wrong place!
-However, given how remote any place on the west shore of Lake Nipigon was between 1939 and 1945, I did wonder why a location two kilometers up this particular creek was felt to be necessary for this POW camp!
+However, given how remote any place on the west shore of Lake Nipigon was between 1939 and 1945, I did wonder why a location two kilometers up this particular creek was felt to be necessary for a POW camp!

-Since there was no Highway 527 (or its logging road original) until the 1950’s, the only way to bring in the POWs to Wabinosh Bay or Wabinosh Lake would be from the CN tracks which pass through Armstrong or by boat from the south end of Lake Nipigon.
+Since there was no Highway 527 (or its logging road original) until the 1950’s, the only way to bring in the POWs to Wabinosh Bay or Wabinosh Lake would be from the CN tracks which pass through Armstrong Station or by boat from the south end of Lake Nipigon.

 This information from a 2001 Ontario Parks document helped make sense of Callan’s location.

 Callan’s location agrees with the Ministry document if you change his “northeast corner of Wabinosh Bay” to “northeast corner of Wabinosh Lake“.
 It seems more likely that Callan and his paddle partner went up Castle Creek to the site mentioned in the Ontario Government Ministry document.
 Castle Creek certainly meanders in a way that the creek above Wabinosh Bay does not.
-There would be no confusion if he had just mentioned the name of the creek in his account!

 So What Exactly Was At The POW Camp Location?